How To Say It: sub-a-RACK-noid HEM-o-ridge

 SAH may be caused by:

-SAH is more common in people who are 50 years of age and older.
+SAH is more common in people who are aged 50 years and older.
 Other things that may raise the risk are:

 Problems may be: